MicrosoftDocs/cpp-docs/docs/standard-library/sub-match-class.md

 The class template describes an object that designates a sequence of characters that matched a capture group in a call to [regex_match](../standard-library/regex-functions.md#regex_match) or to [regex_search](../standard-library/regex-functions.md#regex_search).
 Objects of type [match_results Class](../standard-library/match-results-class.md) hold an array of these objects, one for each capture group in the regular expression that was used in the search.

-If the capture group was not matched the object's data member `matched` holds false, and the two iterators `first` and `second` (inherited from the base `std::pair`) are equal.
+If the capture group wasn't matched the object's data member `matched` holds false, and the two iterators `first` and `second` (inherited from the base `std::pair`) are equal.
 If the capture group was matched, `matched` holds true, the iterator `first` points to the first character in the target sequence that matched the capture group, and the iterator `second` points one position past the last character in the target sequence that matched the capture group.
-Note that for a zero-length match the member `matched` holds true, the two iterators will be equal, and both will point to the position of the match.
+For a zero-length match, the member `matched` holds true, the two iterators will be equal, and both will point to the position of the match.

 A zero-length match can occur when a capture group consists solely of an assertion, or of a repetition that allows zero repeats.
 For example: